Mouhamed Gueye: High school career

-Gueye's personal coach, Mamadou Cisse, connected him with Philippe Doherty, the head coach of Prolific Prep Academy in Napa, California.
+Gueye's personal coach, Mamadou Cisse, connected him with Philippe Doherty, the head coach of Prolific Prep in Napa, California.
 At age 16, he moved from Dakar to the United States to enroll at Prolific Prep.
 Gueye had never played organized basketball before playing at Prolific Prep.

 Gueye emerged as a four-star recruit and a top-50 recruit in the country.
 He completed his academic requirements early and reclassified to the 2021 class before he committed to play for the Washington State Cougars over several other high-major offers.

 College career

 Gueye averaged 7.4 points, 5.2 rebounds and .5 assists per game during his freshman season with the Cougars in 2021–22.
 He was selected to the Pac-12 all-freshman team.
-Gueye declared for the 2022 NBA draft but withdrew after receiving feedback from NBA teams.
+Gueye declared for the 2022 NBA draft, but withdrew after receiving feedback from NBA teams.
 He also tested the transfer portal but elected to return to the Cougars for his sophomore season.

 Gueye's role with the Cougars increased during the 2022–23 season following the departure of key pieces of their front-court.
 He also played primarily as a center instead of his natural power forward position.
 Gueye was the centrepiece of the Cougars' offense with head coach Kyle Smith reinforcing throughout the season that the team "plays through Gueye".
 On 2 February 2023, he scored a career-high 31 points against the USC Trojans.
 Gueye averaged 14.3 points, 8.4 rebounds and 1.9 assists per game during the 2022–23 season and was named to the All-Pac-12 first-team.

 On 4 April 2023, Gueye declared for the 2023 NBA draft.
 He was invited to participate in the NBA draft combine.